metafacture/metafacture-tutorial/04_Fix-Path.md

 * `name`

-For the fields with deeper structure you add a dot `.` to point to the leaves:
+For the nested objects with deeper structure you add a dot `.` to point to the subfields:

 * `clouds.all`
 * `coord.lat`